15 fun facts of Costa Rica I learned during my visit.

 I found the location of the country to offer a very unique culture which is a blend of South American influence with American tourism.

 The mixture of South American style food with Internationally recognised restaurants throughout the country is fascinating.
+There are also many themed cafes and restaurants across Costa Rica.

 Costa Rica’s location has played a significant role in shaping the nation’s biodiversity.
 It served as a natural corridor for plant and animal migration between the continents, contributing to the country's incredible variety of species.